What is the truth about teaching ESL/EFL in places far from home?

 Classrooms of kids with zero respect and zero enthusiasm equals zero control.
 The work doesn’t get done and no matter who you talk to sometimes there’s a particular class who just won’t pay you any heed.

-Parents who blame you for their kid not achieving the level of English they expect even if it’s just been a few months and they’re a beginner, or they have a long day at school and you’re making them learn in their free time or maybe they’re not a fast learner.
+Parents who blame you for their kid not achieving the level of English they expect.
+Even if it’s only been a few weeks and they’re a beginner.
+Or they have a long day at school and you’re making them learn in their free time.
+Perhaps, they’re just not a fast learner.
+It could be various reasons, but if you have the training, you need to stand by your professional opinion.
+Do regular reports on progress and be as straight up as possible in the most professional manner to make your point if you have issues.

 Name-calling and physical pain.
-In the last year we’ve had kids hit us, throw things at us and call us names to our face or to their classmates.
-It sounds like child’s play but it is hurtful and when you’re teaching and don’t know the language they really can take advantage of that.
+In the last year, we’ve had kids hit us, throw things at us and call us names to our face or their classmates.
+It sounds like child’s play but it is hurtful.
+When you’re teaching and don’t know the language they really can take advantage of that.
+You need to be honest with parents and your school if this happens.
+Agree on a discipline strategy and stick to it.

 When you get kids who understand you, that’s when teaching young learners is a golden experience.

 Sometimes even terrible classes just need time to get to know you and understand what your vibe is.
-Our strict but laid back when appropriate approach normally helps.
+Our strict but laid back (when appropriate) approach normally helps.
 Have a way you run things and rewards for good behaviour and achieving certain goals.
+If you do this from the start, you will have set boundaries for the children, teenagers and even adult learners to adhere to.
+Rules like no mobile phones or eating in class are very useful.

-Most of the young learners we’ve had have actually been enthusiastic and even when they’re not they have at least enjoyed the games and more interactive elements of learning English.
+Most of the young learners we’ve had have been enthusiastic.
+Even when they’re not they have at least enjoyed the games and more interactive elements of learning English.
 That’s when it’s a joy to teach!
+Not every teacher wants to teach young learners, but they can be the most rewarding students as their progress is often more obvious.
+If you bring a positive energy, your students will appreciate that.

 You’re not always painted as the cool teacher, sometimes you are demonized, but even that can be worked on.
-We’ve found being truthful with employers, parents and young learners has really improved and enriched our teaching lives.
+We find that being truthful with employers, parents and young learners improves, and enriches our teaching lives.

 We still get home and need a glass….or bottle of wine occasionally but we’re still learning ourselves and not at our most confident in front of a class.